livy1236/cs200-git-exercise/README.md

 Windows users: `python file_creator.py`

-After you run the pyhon code, commit the changes, and make a PR to this repository.
+After you run the python code, commit the changes, and make a PR to this repository.

 Good luck!